-It’s 1914, and while the clouds of war gather over Europe, Australians are signing up in their thousands to go and help the Allies.
-In sleepy Brisbane, two women—siblings Annie and Darl Houston—set sail on the passenger steamer Tasman, to Shanghai, China, to fulfil a promise.
+Stone of Heaven and Earth It’s 1914, and while clouds of war gather over Europe, Australians are signing up in their thousands to help the Allies.
+In sleepy Brisbane, two women set sail on a passenger steamer for Shanghai to fulfil a promise.

 Based on the author’s true family history, this work of fiction is interwoven with real stories gleaned from memoirs, photographs, and from growing up hearing the stories from those who were there.
-Extensive research, which included a month spent in China tracing the footsteps of the characters in this book, has resulted in a historically accurate account of foreigners in China during some of the most violent and devastating times.
+Extensive research, which included a month spent in China tracing the footsteps of the characters in this book, has resulted in a captivating account of foreigners in China during some of the most violent and devastating times.

 FIVE STARS: "A wonderful read.
 I was swept away by this touching and engrossing story of love and courage.
 Noelle Clark transports us to China with a fine sense of detail and fascinating period insights, skilfully researched.
 I was right there in all the dirt and heat.
 China leaps to life with its vibrant sights, smells and shocking brutality.
 This was a turbulent period and I was gripped by the struggle of the family to survive within the stifling colonial world they have entered.
 The characters are drawn together through twists and turns and heart-breaking tragedies, naive at first, but growing in understanding as they explore where the boundaries of love lie.
 A moving story that totally captivated me."